GerrySeidman/rectangles/as/stemVM.md

 5. We will install Ubuntu onto the Tutorial Stem
 6. We will configure the Tutorial Stem's Host-Only adapter with the static IP 192.168.10.100
 7. We will set the host name for the Tutorial Stem to 'stem'
+8. We will set up Network Time Protocol (NTP)

+> For those familiar with setting up Ubuntu 16.04 and VirtualBox Networking, you can go straight to 6 & 7.
+Of note is the specifying the DNS server in ```/etc/network/interfaces``` in anticipation of the later step of setting up DNS.

 ## Linux Version for the Tutorial